P0bbn/Access-Needed/README.md

 A ReadMe for each of these projects can be found in this repository.

-Please email me if you are a recruiter/prospective employer and would like access.
+Please email me if you are a recruiter/prospective employer and would like access to the full repositories for each project.
 Thanks!